e-jordan-b/legacy-project/README.md

 2. run "npm start" to start the React application.
 3. The app will run in "http://localhost:3000/" per default.

+### Run Tests
+1. In your terminal navigate to /client or /server.
+2. Run "npm test".

 ## Structure

 ### Server